SpiceSharp/SpiceSharpParser/README.md

 Documentation on SpiceSharpParser is available at <https://spicesharp.github.io/SpiceSharpParser/index.html>.

 ## What is SpiceSharpParser?
-SpiceSharpParser is a .NET Standard library that parses Spice3f5 netlists and creates an object model of netlist (input data for <https://github.com/SpiceSharp/SpiceSharp>)
+SpiceSharpParser is a .NET library that parses Spice3f5 netlists and creates an object model of netlist (input data for <https://github.com/SpiceSharp/SpiceSharp>)

 ## Features
 ### Supported dot statements